royredman4/Facebok-Birthday-Bot/README.md

 This is a general program that says a happy birthday message to a user whose birthday it is that day.
 If there are no birthdays that day, the program will close.
 This program requires a file named "Birthday Messages.txt" that would have each birthday message in there (each message is separated by a new line).
 It will also require a username and password, where you can manually input yourself if desired.

-You may need to install the following dependencies first before running the program: Selenium, .
+You may need to install the following dependencies first before running the program:

+Selenium

 Once that is installed, you may run it as you please.

-Also, if you want to see it running with your eyes in a browser, comment the following line "driver = webdriver.PhantomJS(desired_capabilities = headers)" and uncomment the line before it "driver = webdriver.Chrome()".
+Also, if you want to see it running with your eyes in a browser, comment the following line

+"driver = webdriver.PhantomJS(desired_capabilities = headers)"

+and uncomment the line before it ("driver = webdriver.Chrome()").

 This will allow you to see the program running using the chrome browser.

 For the browsers, you will need to install PhantomJS (http://phantomjs.org/download.html) or Chromedriver (https://pypi.python.org/pypi/chromedriver_installer), based on which webbrowser you run.
 Enjoy!